Best Tokyo Passes for Families: Attraction, Sightseeing & Transport Guide (2025)

 Q: What is the Tokyo Subway Ticket and how much does it cost?

-A: The Tokyo Subway Ticket is a time-based pass that provides unlimited rides on all Tokyo Metro and Toei Subway lines for 24, 48, or 72 hours.
-Prices are typically ¥800–1,500 for adults and about half price for children ages 6–11, with kids under 6 traveling free with an adult.
+A: The Tokyo Subway Ticket provides unlimited rides on all Tokyo Metro and Toei Subway lines for 24, 48, or 72 hours.
+Prices range from ¥800–¥1,500 for adults and about half price for children ages 6–11.
+Kids under 6 ride free with an adult.

 Q: What is the Klook Pass Greater Tokyo and how much does it cost?

-A: The Klook Pass Greater Tokyo is a customizable bundle pass that offers discounted admission to top Tokyo attractions, plus optional transport add-ons.
-Prices start at around ¥5,000 per person for two attractions, with bigger discounts when you add more.
-Kids’ pricing varies by attraction.
+A: The Klook Pass Greater Tokyo is a customizable bundle pass that offers discounted entry to major attractions like Tokyo Skytree, LEGOLAND Discovery Center, and Disney Resort.
+Prices start around ¥6,600 per person, with child discounts varying by attraction.

 Q: What is a Suica IC Card and how much does it cost?

-A: A Suica IC Card is a rechargeable smart card that lets you tap to ride trains, subways, buses, and even pay at shops throughout Tokyo.
-The initial cost is ¥2,000, which includes a refundable deposit and usable balance.
-You pay per ride, with discounted child fares for ages 6–11; kids under 6 usually ride free with an adult.
+A: A Suica IC Card is a rechargeable smart card used for trains, subways, and buses throughout Tokyo.
+It costs ¥2,200, which includes a refundable deposit and usable balance.
+You pay per ride, with discounted fares for children ages 6–11 and free rides for kids under 6 traveling with an adult.

 Q: What is THE TOKYO PASS (Tokyo Museum Pass) and how much does it cost?

-THE TOKYO PASS is a digital pass that gives unlimited entry to many of Tokyo’s best museums and attractions for a set number of days.
-Passes start from about ¥3,300 for 1 days, with discounted rates for children.
+A: THE TOKYO PASS is a digital museum and attraction pass that provides unlimited entry to many of Tokyo’s top museums, galleries, and cultural sites.
+Prices start from ¥5,600 for 1 day, with discounted child rates available.
+It’s ideal for families who love art, history, and indoor activities.

 Q: What is the Hakone Freepass and how much does it cost?